 Process Analytical Technology for the Food Industry reviews established and emerging PAT tools with potential application within the food processing industry.
 The book will also serve as a reference for industry, researchers, educators, and students by providing a comprehensive insight into the objectives, challenges, and benefits of adopting a Process Analytical Technology strategy in the food industry.

-Dr PJ Cullen lectures and co-ordinates process engineering research in Dublin Institute of Technology.
-His current research interests include the development of novel hyperspectral, multipoint and 3D imaging systems for process control.
-He initiated the “Food Quality, Safety & Analysis” sessions at IFPAC the world’s leading PAT conference and has served on its organising committee since.
-He has published over 100 journal papers & book chapters.
+Dr. PJ Cullen teaches process engineering at the School of Chemical Engineering, University of New South Wales, Sydney, Australia.
+His current research interests include the development of novel hyperspectral, multipoint spectroscopy and particle imaging systems for process control.
+He initiated the "Food Quality, Safety & Analysis" sessions at IFPAC, the world's leading PAT conference, and is a member of its organizing committee.
+He has published over 100 journal papers and book chapters.

-Professor Colm O'Donnell is Vice Principal of Teaching & Learning in the UCD College of Engineering and Architecture where he leads a research team working on a range of Process Analytical Technology and Novel Processing Technology research projects in the School of Biosystems Engineering.
-He has published widely in the area of process analytical technology for dairy processing and holds two patents in this area.
-He is Editor of the International Journal of Food Properties and an Associate Editor (Food Engineering) of Transactions of the American Society of Agricultural and Biological Engineers.
+Professor Colm O'Donnell is Vice Principal (Teaching & Learning) in the College of Engineering and Architecture at University College Dublin.
+He leads a research team working on a range of PAT and Novel Processing Technology research projects in the UCD School of Biosystems Engineering.
+He has published widely in the area of PAT for dairy processing and holds two patents in this area.

-Dr Colette Fagan is a Lecturer in Food Processing Science and Director of the Food Processing Centre at the University of Reading.
-Her research focuses on Process Analytical Technology and in particular its application to dairy processing.
-She has published over 40 journal papers & book chapters and holds two patents for novel sensing technologies used in the control of dairy processing.
+Dr. Colette Fagan is a Lecturer in Food Processing Science and Director of the Food Processing Centre at the University of Reading.
+Her research focuses on PAT, in particular its application to dairy processing.
+She has published over 40 journal papersand book chapters and holds two patents for novel sensing technologies used in the control of dairy processing.